Constitution of Spain: Part III: Cortes Generales

 Each chamber is provided with internal regulatory powers for governance, a Speaker (Presidente) and a Governing Board (Mesa).
 The Permanent Deputation exerts a limited series of powers during recesses and after the dissolution of the chambers.
 Joint sessions of the Cortes are presided by the Speaker of the Congress of Deputies under a common procedure code passed by a majority of each chamber.

 The Cortes exert legislative, budgetary and control powers over the executive.
 They have the power to appoint members to the Constitutional Court, the General Council of the Judiciary, the Court of Auditors and the Ombudsman.
-They have control over the line of succession of the Spanish Crown, with the power to appoint Regents, Tutors and to elect a new head of state according to the interest of Spain if all sucessory lines are exhausted.
+They have control over the line of succession of the Spanish Crown, with the power to appoint Regents, Tutors and to elect a new head of state according to the interest of Spain if all successory lines are exhausted.

 Each chambers works in a Plenary or by Commissions, work groups with a composition proportional to each party's representation.
 Commissions may be assigned the study of bills and matters by the Governing Board, and the Plenary may delegate unto them the passing of certain bills, excluding those related to constitutional reform, international matters, organic laws and the budget.
 Commissions can be legislative and non-legislative, and permanent or temporary.